dzenanr/ping_pong/README.md

 ##Ping Pong Game in Dart

-Categories: education, game, canvas, cercle, rectangle, HTML5, classes.
+**Categories**: education, game, canvas, circle, rectangle, HTML5, classes.

+**Description**: Spirals on learning Dart and canvas of HTML5.

 by Dzenan Ridjanovic
 2011-12-06

-Spirals on learning Dart and canvas of HTML5.

 Based on:
 Google Dart port